“Uplink established, we’re good to go. Viv, can you hear us?”

 “Oh damn, was I not supposed to log all this stuff in?”
 Micah asks.

-“That was you?"
-Vivien asks, stomach clenching with emphasis.
+“That was you?” the Vice Director asks, stomach clenching with emphasis.
 “And no!
-The guy immediately pieced together what we were doing the moment he saw record of them."
+The guy immediately pieced together what we were doing the moment he saw record of them.”

 “Well gosh, it’s a problem when I don’t do my job, it’s a problem when I do do my job, what do you want from me?” the bat asks, throwing his arms up into the air before rolling off the surveyor.
 He splashes into the mix, picking himself up moments later to help the others load up.